Identity and access management (commonly known as “IAM”) is a

 difficult task for any secure network.
 Distributing access

-these issues become exponentially more complex with the numerous,
+etc. become exponentially more complex with the growing number of

 - With so many devices, manual identity assignment and credential